cweilguny/knobby/README.md

 The 8 mm Knobby is a good start.

-### Top Grip
+### Top Grip Pattern

-Choose between three top grips:
+Choose between three top grip tterns:

 - **Without:** Just a plain dome style top.
 No measures to add grip.
 Feels very slick and comfy.
 Works great for arcade gaming, or if you use the controller for other applications than games.
 In racing or FPS games where exact moves are important, better choose one of the two gripped tops.
-- **Circular:** It adds some grip to the whole top, without being too strong all around.
+- **Circular:** It adds some grip to the whole top, without being too accentuated all around.
 That's my personal favorite for racing games.
 - **Sausage:** It adds grip around the tip of the top.
 The "sausages" stick out a bit, so you're really not gonna slip of the stick when you move your fingertip towards the center, even if you move your fingers really fast.

+### Top Grip Weight

+The "Circular" and "Sausage" versions have two different grip weights:

+- **Light:** The pattern is light and doesn't protrude that much from the dome.
+- **Bold:** The pattern is stronger, more accentuated.

 ## Printing